Pregnancy — the Importance

 Management of thyroid diseases during pregnancy requires special considerations because pregnancy can induce major changes in thyroid function.

-Serum TSH values should be obtained early in pregnancy in the following women at high risk for overt hypothyroidism:
+Serum TSH values should be obtained as soon as pregnancy is confirmed in the following women at high risk for thyroid disease:

-- Type 1 diabetes or other autoimmune disorders
+- History of Type 1 diabetes or other autoimmune disorders

 - Morbid obesity (BMI ≥ 40 kg/m2)